Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 (Disclosure: Some of the links below may be affiliate links)

 However, the money is then blocked into the second pillar.
 And the returns on that blocked money have been very low in recent years.
-Finally, you can only withdraw the money from your second pillar if you retire, buy a house, or start a company.
+Finally, you can only withdraw the money from your second pillar if you retire, buy a house, start a company, or leave the country.

 Many ask whether they should contribute money to their second pillar or continue investing in stocks.
 In this article, I answer this important question.